London police officer charged with murder of Sarah Everard

 Women are not alone in feeling under threat on the streets; men are more likely to be the victims of violent crime involving strangers and acquaintances than are women, according to the annual Crime Survey for England and Wales, published by the UK Office for National Statistics (ONS).

 But government data show that men are far more likely to be prosecuted for acts of violence against both women and men.
-Over the three-year period ending March 2020, the vast majority of suspects convicted of homicide were male -- 93% of the total, according to an ONS report on homicide.
+Over the three-year period en